lam1101999/screenshot_api/README.md

 # screenshot_api
-api base on fastapi to capture screenshot of website
+api based on fastapi to capture screenshot